romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-A GitHub Actions workflow fails during a step that executes a JavaScript action.
+Q: A GitHub Actions workflow fails during a step that executes a JavaScript action.
 The logs indicate a problem with a missing package.
 What is the most appropriate action to resolve this issue?
 <details><summary>Show the answer</summary><p>

 - **Modify the JavaScript action to include a step for installing the missing package**